-The County of San Benito ("COUNTY") and Rincon Consultants, Inc. ("CONTRACTOR")
+The County of San Benito ("COUNTY") and Rincon Consultants.
+Inc. ("CONTRACTOR") enter into this agreement on the date stated next to the signatures below.
+In consideration of the mutual promises set forth herein, the parties agree as follows:

-enter prom into th is agreement on the date stated next to the signatures below.
-In consideration of the mutual forth herein, the parties agree as follows: 1.
-Exis Existing Contract. a.
+agreement on the date stated next to the signatures below.
+In consideration of the mutual orth herein, the parties agree as follows: 1.
+Existing Contract. a.
 Initial Contract.
 COUNTY and CONTRACTOR acknowledge that the parties entered into a contract, dated March 8, 2016 b.
 Prior Amendments.
-(Check one.) [ ] The initial contract previously has not been amended. [ X] The initial contract previously has been amended.
+(Check one.) [] The initial contract previously has not been amended.
+[X] The initial contract previously has been amended.
 The date(s) of prior amendments are as follows: July 26, 2016 c.
 Incorporation of Original Contract.
 The initial contract and any prior amendments to the initial contract (hereafter collectively referred to as the "original contract") are attached to this amendment as Exhibit 1 and made a part of this amended contract.
-2. The purpose of this Amendment. purpose of this amendment is to change the agreement between the parties in the following culars: a.
+2. se of this Amendment. rpose of this amendment is to change the agreement between the parties in the following lars: a.
 Term of the Contract.
 (Check one.)
-[X] The term of the original contract is not modified. [] The term of the original contract (Exhibit I) is extended from the current expiration date of, to a new expiration date of b.
+[X] The term of the original contract is not modified. [] The term of the original contract (Exhibit 1) is extended from the current expiration date of, to a new expiration date of b.
 Scope of Services.
-(Check one.) [ ] The services specified in the original contract (Exhibit 1) are not modified.
-[X] The services specified in the original contract (Exhibit 1) are modified as specified below: (Check one.) [ X ] The services specified in the original contract are modified only as specified below:
+(Check one.) [] The services specified in the original contract (Exhibit 1) are not modified.
+[X] The services specified in the original contract (Exhibit 1) are modified as specified below: (Check one.)
+[X] The services specified in the original contract are modified only as specified below: